 Resources I used to create my Scales:

-Marzano, R. J. (2007).
-The art and science of teaching: a comprehensive framework for effective instruction.
-Alexandria, VA: Association for Supervision and Curriculum Development.
+Marzano, R. J. (2017).
+The new art and science of teaching.
+Bloomington, IN: Association for Supervision and Curriculum Development and Solution Tree Press.

 Common Core State Standards © Copyright 2010 National Governors Association Center for Best Practices and Council of Chief State School Officers.
 All rights reserved. http://www.corestandards.org